 Cement production (2A1) is one of the traditional anthropogenic sources of carbon dioxide included in inventories; however, its importance is incomparably smaller than the combustion of fossil fuels.
-Process-related CO_2 is emitted during the production of clinker (calcination process) when calcium carbonate (CaCO3) is heated in a cement kiln up to temperatures of about 1300 °C. During this process, calcium carbonate is converted into lime (CaO - calcium oxide) and CO_2 .
-CO_2 emissions from combustion processes taking place in the cement industry (especially heating of rotary kilns) have been reported in IPCC Category 1A2
+Process-related CO2 is emitted during the production of clinker (calcination process) when calcium carbonate (CaCO3) is heated in a cement kiln up to temperatures of about 1300 °C. During this process, calcium carbonate is converted into lime (CaO - calcium oxide) and CO2.
+CO2 emissions from combustion processes taking place in the cement industry (especially heating of rotary kilns) have been reported in IPCC Category 1A2.

 In principle, carbon dioxide emissions can be calculated according to the IPCC methodology from the production of clinker or cement.
 The latter approach has been so far employed in this inventory, because statistical information on cement production is available in the Czech Republic.
-The default emission from the IPCC Methodology (Revised 1996 IPCC Guidelines, 1997) i.e. 0.4985 t CO2/t cement, was used for estimating emissions from cement throughout the nineteen nineties.
-In 2002, CO2 emissions decreased twice compared to 1990 and are equal 1 604 Gg CO2 (it represents 50% of the value in 1990).
-Process-related emissions from cement production for the whole 1990 - 2002 period are presented in Table 4.2
+The default emission from the IPCC Methodology (Revised 1996 IPCC Guidelines, 1997) i.e. $0.4985 \text{ t CO}2/\text{t}$ cement, was used for estimating emissions from cement throughout the nineteen nineties.
+In 2003, CO2 emissions decreased nearly twice compared to 1990 and are equal 1 782 Gg CO2 (it represents 56 % of the value in 1990).
+Process-related emissions from cement production for the whole 1990 - 2003 period are presented in Tab.
+4.2